 - Ensure that you have familiarised yourself with any rules set down by a Homeowners’ Association or Body Corporate, if applicable.

-- Conduct a thorough inspection of the property upon occupation, as required in terms of the Rental Housing Act, to ensure that everything is in order as per the lease you have signed and to register any defects.
+- Conduct a thorough inspection of the property upon occupation- even if it is a brand new property development- as required in terms of the Rental Housing Act, to ensure that everything is in order as per the lease you have signed and to register any defects.
 The same should apply when moving out of the rented property.

 - Communicate timeously and regularly with your landlord regarding any maintenance or repairs that might be required.